Committee on Women Historians

 Purpose: To advocate for the interests of women in the historical profession and within the American Historical Association; to advocate for women’s and gender history; to foster an inclusive scholarship that challenges and transforms the practice of history, both substantively and methodologically.

-Membership: 5 members, including one graduate student.
+Membership: 5 members, including one graduate student or early career professional.
 Members serve for three-year terms, with new members added on a staggered yearly basis.
 The committee meets twice a year by teleconference.

 The Status of Women in the Historical Profession by Elizabeth Lunbeck, May 2005